ule270/Zip-MarsLander/README.md

 Hint: `a = (speed * speed)/(2 * altitude)`

-And remember, you brun zero kilos of fuel to increase descent speed by 100 m/s.
+And remember, you burn zero kilos of fuel to increase descent speed by 100 m/s.
 You burn 100 kilos of fuel to maintain your current descent speed.
 You Burn 200 kilos of fuel to reduce you descent speed by 100 m/s.